ashokona/python-lambda-dynamo-boilerplate/README.md

 ## Test api's

-replace '<uniqueid>' with the id generated after deployment and '<id>' with proper existing user id
+replace 'uniqueid' with the id generated after deployment and 'id' with proper existing user id

 Create User
 ```bash